 Chapter 12 bankruptcy is very much like Chapter 13 bankruptcy, except that it is only available to people that have at least 80% of their debts arising from a family farm.

 Financial difficulties can cause stress, confusion, and panic.
 It can be very difficult to sort through the legal and practical considerations required to determine whether bankruptcy is necessary or which form of bankruptcy to pursue.
-Contact a local attorney for a free initial legal review of your situation to learn how a lawyer can help you chart a new financial course with confidence.
+Contact a local bankruptcy attorney, who can assess your situation and help you chart a new financial course.